Skip to main content

 Fura da Nono (Millet Yogurt Drink)

-Traditional Fulani/Hausa refreshing drink combining fura (fermented millet balls flavored with ginger, cloves) crumbled into nono (fresh cow's milk yogurt), sweetened with sugar.
-Served chilled.
-Slightly tangy, spiced, nutritious - provides carbohydrates (millet) and protein (yogurt).
-Street vendors sell from calabash gourds.
+A cooling Fulani and Hausa drink: fura (fermented millet balls flavored with ginger and cloves) crumbled into nono (fresh cow's milk yogurt) and sweetened with sugar.
+Served cold, it's tangy and lightly spiced, with carbohydrates from the millet and protein from the yogurt.
+Street vendors ladle it out of calabash gourds.

 Kosai (Bean Fritters)